 Two vertical wells were dug in the streets of Santa Maria Egiziaca and Monte di Dio to facilitate ventilation inside the tunnel.
 Later, in order to prevent the wells from promoting the access of strangers by endangering the safety of soldiers passing through the tunnel, the architect decided to close them with two masonry about 12 m high.
 However, only one was achieved, while for the second he prepared the shape of the section on the tuff walls and set up the foundations.

 The works were completed in May 1855 after about 3 years of work entirely made by hand with picks, hammers and wedges, and with the aid of lighting provided by torches and candles.
 On the 25th of the same month, the Bourbon Tunnel was decorated and illuminated for the visit of Ferdinand II of Bourbon, remaining open for public transit for only 3 days.
-Several variants were made during the work; for example, the size of the entrances was changed but, above all, it was decided to continue after the "Carafa" quarries with a unique gallery and the project to open shops along the tunnel route was abandoned.
+Several variants were made during the work; for example, the size of the entrances was changed but, above all, it was decided to continue after the "Carafa" quarries with a unique Tunnel and the project to open shops along the tunnel route was abandoned.
 In the following years the project was suspended for economic reasons and the changed political situation that led to the unity of Italy.

-During the war period, between 1939 and 1945, the Gallery and some former neighboring cisterns were used as shelter for citizens.
+During the war period, between 1939 and 1945, the Tunnel and some former neighboring cisterns were used as shelter for citizens.
 Here found refuge between 5,000 and 10,000 Neapolitans, many of whom lost their homes during the numerous bombings suffered by the city, both by the allies and the Germans.

 Different entrances were created to allow safe access to people.
-In particular, a spiral staircase was made, just at the end of the work of architect Alvino, which allowed access to the Gallery from Carolina Square.
+In particular, a spiral staircase was made, just at the end of the work of architect Alvino, which allowed access to the Tunnel from Carolina Square.
 From the nearby palace of the Prefecture was also created a horizontal link that was inserted right on the spiral staircase to allow the employees of the palace to reach the shelter.

 In addition, the tunnel and surrounding environments were equipped with electrical systems and restrooms by the UNPA engineers - the National Union of Air raid Protection - using economic resources from the Ministry of Interior and the City of Naples; at the same time, most of the walls and vaults of the environments were covered with white lime with the dual aim of avoiding the breakup of the tuff and improving the brightness of the spaces.

-After the war and until 1970, the Bourbon Gallery was used as a Police Car Pound where all that had been extracted from the rubble caused by the two hundred bombings suffered by Naples was stored.
+After the war and until 1970, the Bourbon Tunnel was used as a Police Car Pound where all that had been extracted from the rubble caused by the two hundred bombings suffered by Naples was stored.
 Here was collected all that until the '70s was recovered from collapses, evictions and seizures.

 In 2007 geologists working in the tunnel discovered a walled passage that separated it from another large cavity that had been turned into an air-raid shelter.
 In these environments the same geologists found another access to the shelter, which in the 17th century was already an entrance to the subsoil.
 The passage was used by the "pozzari", upkeepers that worked for the maintenance of the cisterns.
 This is a narrow staircase of 75 steps that leads to a room in Vico del Grottone, behind the church of Piazza Plebiscito.